DarkoGNU/TNTRun.jl/README.md

 runMode() - make the sand and TNT disappear under your feet!

 Multiplayer - it should work, but it probably isn't.
 We need to repair this.

+Sorry if this repo is a mess, but I'm a newbie :)